MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 ***Integration scenarios**: Standalone apps, collaboration apps, SharePoint*

-If your application is a software product used by multiple organizations, consider multi-tenant hosting that would maximize the economies of scale offered by a Software-as-a-Service (SaaS) application.
-Hosting a multi-tenant app makes your product scalable and greatly simplifies app distribution.
+If your app is used by multiple organizations, consider multi-tenant hosting that would make your product scalable and greatly simplify distribution.

 ## Review your APIs

 ***Integration scenarios**: Standalone apps, collaboration apps*

-Don't assume your app's existing APIs and data structures will support the app integrated into Microsoft Teams.
-These might need to be augmented with additional contextual information from Microsoft Teams for the purpose of [Identity mapping](../concepts/authentication/configure-identity-provider.md), [deep-link support](../concepts/build-and-test/deep-links.md), and [incorporating Microsoft Graph](https://docs.microsoft.com/graph/teams-concept-overview).
-It would help to review [Get Team's specific context in a bot](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/get-teams-context?tabs=dotnet) and [Get context for your Microsoft Teams tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/access-teams-context) when estimating your integration.
+Don't assume your app's existing APIs and data structures fully support the app when integrated with Teams.
+You might need to augment these with contextual information about Teams for [identity mapping](../concepts/authentication/configure-identity-provider.md), [deep-link support](../concepts/build-and-test/deep-links.md), and [incorporating Microsoft Graph](https://docs.microsoft.com/graph/teams-concept-overview).

+Learn more about getting context for your Teams [tab](../tabs/how-to/access-teams-context.md) or [bot](../bots/how-to/get-teams-context.md).

-## Think about authentication
+## Understand authentication options

 ***Integration scenarios**: Standalone apps, collaboration apps, SharePoint*

-The identity provider for Microsoft Teams is Azure Active Directory (AD).
+Azure Active Directory (AD) is the identity provider for Teams.
 If your app uses a different identity provider, you must either do an identity mapping exercise or federate with Azure AD.

 Teams has single sign-on (SSO) mechanisms with Azure AD for third-party apps and guidance for authentication flows to other identity providers using standards such as OAuth and Open ID Connect (OIDC).